-- 7.1 Responsibility for conducting investigations (into allegations against all staff and all Board Members) rests with the Director of Governance. - 7.2 The Director of Governance's position as a senior post holder appointed by the Board is one of considerable relative independence, and at least as well-placed as any other position to afford objective, independent treatment of matters brought to his/her attention through this procedure. - 7.3 The Director of Governance will then investigate the matter. - 7.4 In the first instance, the Director of Governance will proceed with due discretion to conduct a preliminary investigation. - 7.5 Depending upon the nature of the complaint, the Director of Governance may commission Internal or External Audit to take over the investigation. - 7.6 Any criminal activity may necessitate police involvement. - 7.7 In the event that the allegation or concerns relate to the Director of Governance, the Principal and Chief Executive will take responsibility for the investigative procedure (7.1-7.6).
+- 7.1 Responsibility for conducting investigations (into allegations against all staff and all Board Members) rests with the Clerk to the Corporation. - 7.2 The Clerk to the Corporation's position as a senior post holder appointed by the Board is one of considerable relative independence, and at least as well-placed as any other position to afford objective, independent treatment of matters brought to his/her attention through this procedure. - 7.3 The Clerk to the Corporation will then investigate the matter. - 7.4 In the first instance, the Clerk to the Corporation will proceed with due discretion to conduct a preliminary investigation. - 7.5 Depending upon the nature of the complaint, the Clerk to the Corporation may commission Internal or External Audit to take over the investigation. - 7.6 Any criminal activity may necessitate police involvement. - 7.7 In the event that the allegation or concerns relate to the Clerk to the Corporation, the Principal and Chief Executive will take responsibility for the investigative procedure (7.1-7.6).